János Brenner: Life

-János Brenner was born on 17 December 1931 in the Vas province as the second of three children.
+János Brenner was born on 17 December 1931 in the Vas province as the second of three boys.
 His two brothers also became priests.

 He attended a Cistercian-run grammar school in Pécs from 1941 to 1946 after the Brenners moved there.
-He later attended the grammar school that the Premonstratensian Canons managed and passed his school examinations at the Cistercian school in Zirc.
-Brenner began his novitiate in 1950 with the Cistercians at Zirc and took the religious name "Anasztáz" (Anastasius: Greek for Resurrection).
+He later attended the grammar school that the Premonstratensian Canons ran and graduated from the Cistercian school in Zirc.
+Brenner began his novitiate in 1950 with the Cistercians at Zirc and took the religious name "Anasztáz" (Anastasius: Greek for "the resurrected").
 But a few months after, he had to interrupt his monastic formation when the communist regime began to suppress all religious houses in Hungary.
 The novice master, Lawrence Sigmond, sought to protect the young men undergoing formation and thus moved them from the abbey, placing them with families in private apartments.
-The novices-in-secret met clandestinely for formation and fellowship.
+The clandestine novices met for formation and fellowship.
 Brenner was able to attend a diocesan seminary while staying in touch with Sigmond; he studied in Budapest and in Győr.
 On 19 June 1955, Janos was ordained to the priesthood in the diocesan cathedral of Szombathely by Bishop Sándor Kovács.

-Brenner's first assignment was to be a chaplain in St. Gotthard, a parish which had over previous centuries been in Cistercian care.
+Brenner's first assignment was to be a chaplain in St. Gotthard, a parish which had over previous centuries been in Cistercian care and site of a former monastery.
 After the communists made personal threats against the enthusiastic and idealistic chaplain, his bishop offered to send Brenner elsewhere, but he said, "I'm not afraid" and affirmed his desire to remain where he was.

 Around midnight on 15 December, 1957 (Brenner was preparing his sermon for 16 December) he was called to give last rites to a supposedly ill man in a neighboring town; he failed to realize that it was a trap.
 The 17-year-old boy who summoned him had been known to Brenner as an altar server.
 The young priest took anointing oils and the Eucharist with him in his bag.
 He was soon ambushed in the woods and stabbed 32 times.
-He was found dead that morning with the Eucharist still in his hands, earning him the title "Hungarian Tarcisius" since he died in similar circumstances to Tarcisius.
+He was found dead that morning, earning him the title "Hungarian Tarcisius," since that martyr had died in similar circumstances.